 What can I do to prevent Diabetic Retinopathy?

 Science has shown that good control of your blood sugars can delay the onset, and slow the progression of Diabetic Retinopathy.
-Follow your primary care doctor’s instructions carefully in regards to diet, medication and exercise.
+Follow your primary care doctor’s instructions carefully in regard to diet, medication, and exercise.

 -You should also be sure to come in yearly for dilated examinations.